 Alternatives were evaluated using several criteria:

-- Operational Benefits: How well an alternative improves traffic flow and reduces safety risks
+- Operational Benefits: How well an alternative improves traffic operations and reduces safety risks

 - Property Acquisition: How much property would be needed